raftario/bsqmu/README.md

 ## Usage

-You will have to start the program from a CLI to preserve your PATH.
-Once it's done, just choose your options and patch.
+You will have to start the program from a CLI to preserve your PATH if you are not using Windows.
+Once it's started, just choose your options and patch.

 ## License